This Year, NYFW Street Style Is All About Minimalism

-If you've been going to, or following, Fashion Month for some time, it's hard to imagine a moment before street style — and its unofficial motto, more is more is more — reigned supreme.
+If you've been going to, or following, Fashion Month for countless seasons, it's hard to imagine a moment before street style — and its unofficial motto, more is more — reigned supreme.
 Oversized sunglasses with twists, twirls, and glitter; bags that look like dogs, dolls, or fruit; and full head-to-toe designer looks completely took over.
 A parade of over-the-top peacocks became the norm.

 This season, however, we're finally starting to see a shift.
 In the Vetements-era of streetwear and oversized everything, the rebirth of nostalgic brands like Juicy Couture and Champion, and graphic T-shirts that look like they were bought at a gift shop, a different aesthetic is making its way into street style — and it's a lot more, dare we say, chill.